 For Immediate Release

 Freedom to Read Foundation

-CHICAGO — Nominations are now open for the April 2014 Freedom to Read Foundation (FTRF) Board of Trustee elections.
-Five positions on the FTRF board of trustees will be filled in the election to be held April 1 – May 1, 2014.
-The persons elected in the 2014 election will serve a two-year term on the board, beginning at the close of the 2014 American Library Association (ALA) Annual Conference in Las Vegas and continuing through the end of the 2016 ALA Annual Conference in Orlando.
+CHICAGO — Nominations are now open for the April 2015 Freedom to Read Foundation (FTRF) Board of Trustee elections.
+Six positions on the FTRF board of trustees will be filled in the election to be held April 1 – May 1, 2015.
+Each person elected in the 2015 election will serve a two-year term on the board, beginning at the close of the 2015 American Library Association (ALA) Annual Conference in San Francisco and continuing through the end of the 2017 ALA Annual Conference in Chicago.
 Trustees are required to attend two one-day meetings per year, which are held in conjunction with the ALA Annual Conference and Midwinter Meeting.

 The Freedom to Read Foundation, a sister organization of the American Library Association, was founded in 1969 to promote and defend the right of individuals to freely express ideas and to access information in libraries and elsewhere.
 FTRF fulfills its mission through the disbursement of grants to individuals and groups, primarily for the purpose of aiding them in litigation, and through direct participation in litigation dealing with freedom of speech and of the press.